GoogleChrome/web.dev/src/site/content/en/blog/schemeful-samesite/index.md

 are working toward upgrading or blocking passive mixed content.
 {% endAside %}

-Any changes you make here should only be considered a temporary fix while your work to upgrade to full HTTPS.
+Any changes you make here should only be considered a temporary fix while you work to upgrade to full HTTPS.

 Examples of subresources include images, iframes, and network requests made with